TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-discovery-issues.md

 ### **How can I discover a large environment in Azure Migrate?**

-Azure Migrate allows you to discover up to 35000 VMWare VMs in an Azure Migrate project.
+Azure Migrate allows you to discover up to 35000 VMware VMs in an Azure Migrate project.
 A single appliance can discover up to 10000 VMs.
 [Learn more]((https://aka.ms/migrate/vmware/multitenant)) about how you can discover a large environment.